Details: Salary is competitive and dependent on experience.

 § Interest in working in a medium nonprofit setting to support a growing organization

 § Excellent judgment, attention to detail and time management skills

 § Experience with Word and Excel and database systems preferred

 Day One offers a benefits package that includes health, dental and vision insurance; flexible spending accounts; a 401k retirement plan with match; and generous vacation.

 Minimum Education Required

 How To Apply

-Please send by email a resume and a cover letter, to Andrew Sta.
-Ana at firstname.lastname@example.org using the subject line “Staff Attorney.”
-Please describe your interest in the position, include your gender pronouns, and provide your salary requirement in your cover letter.
+Please send by email a resume and a cover letter, including your gender pronouns, to Caro Rodriguez-Fucci, Training Manager, at firstname.lastname@example.org.
 We regret that only applicants considered for the position will be contacted by Day One.

 Day One does not discriminate on the basis of race, color, religion, gender identity, gender expression, pregnancy, national origin, age, military service eligibility, veteran status, sexual orientation, marital status, disability, or any other category protected by law.
 We are genuinely committed to these principles of equity and inclusion, which are core to our organizational culture and our approach to service.
 To truly make a difference, we must ensure that our staff, partners, volunteers and supporters reflect the communities in which we work.